gbedwell/gbedwell.github.io/_pages/cv.md

 **Post-doctoral fellow** - Dana-Farber Cancer Institute/Harvard Medical School

-As a post-doctoral fellow, I devised a recombinant protein expression system and purification scheme for the human protein CPSF6, a protein with low sequence complexity and strong compositional biases.
-This expression system has since been successfully applied to several similar protein targets.
-I additionally began my foray into conceptualizing and developing computational methods to better define HIV-1 integration targeting preferences.
-A strategy for categorizing genes into recurrently targeted and recurrently avoided populations was published in Nucleic Acids Research in 2021.
+I began my post-doctoral fellowship leveraging my knowledge of protein chemsitry and biophysics to devise a recombinant protein expression system for difficult human protein targets.
+These proteins often exhibit low sequence complexity, strong compositional biases, and a large degree of disorder.
+The expression system I devised has been successfully applied to several protein targets, enabling their biochemical and biophysical characterization for the first time.
+Over time, I began to pursue my long-standing interests in computational biology and bioinformatics with increasing seriousness.
+In pursuing these interests, I was able to devise a new strategy for better defining the preferred gene targets of HIV-1 integration.
+This project formed the conceptual basis for the work that I continue to develop today.

 **Graduate student** - University of Alabama at Birmingham.

-As a graduate student, I was interested in understanding and exploiting the architecture of bacteriophage P22.
-I devised a system to selectively mineralize photocatalytic titanium dioxide within the pseudo-icosahedral shell of procapsid-like particles.
-Confining highly insoluble titanium dioxide within the capsid shell works to effectively "solubilize" the material, making it potentially more tractable for use in aqueous environments.
-In addition, I sought to understand the mechanism of so-called "headful" packaging.
-I was able to show that the P22 portal protein acts as a biological pressure sensor that responds to the increasing internal pressure introduced by increasing incorporation of dsDNA.
+As a graduate student, I was interested in understanding and exploiting the architecture of the bacteriophage P22.
+I devised a system to selectively mineralize photocatalytic titanium dioxide within the pseudo-icosahedral shell of P22 procapsid-like particles.
+Confining highly insoluble titanium dioxide within the capsid shell works to effectively solubilize the material, making it more tractable for use in aqueous environments.
+In addition, I sought to understand the mechanism of so-called "headful" packaging, a packaging strategy utilized by many dsDNA viruses.
+I was able to show that the P22 portal acts as a biological pressure sensor that responds to the increasing internal pressure within the viral procapsid during genome packaging.

 ## <i class="fas fa-chart-bar"></i> Programming and statistics

-**Languages**: Proficiency in R. Competency with Python, AWK, sed, etc. Exposure to Julia.
+**Languages**: Proficiency in R. Competency with Python, AWK, etc. Exposure to Julia.

-**Computing tools and technologies**: bash scripting, git and GitHub, tidy data and R tidyverse, knitr/Rmarkdown/quarto/xaringan, LaTeX, HPC clusters (SLURM and Grid Engine), SageMath, jq.
+**Computing tools and technologies**: bash scripting, HPC clusters (SLURM and Grid Engine), git and GitHub, tidy data, knitr/Rmarkdown/quarto/xaringan, LaTeX, SageMath.

 **Bioinformatic tools**:
-  - <u>Bioconductor</u>: GenomicRanges, Biostrings, BSgenome, SummarizedExperiment, Rsamtools, DESeq2, and many more.
+  - <u>Bioconductor</u>: GenomicRanges, Biostrings, rtracklayer, BSgenome, SummarizedExperiment, and many more.
   - <u>Miscellaneous bioinformatics software</u>: FastQC, bedtools, samtools, MACS2, and more.
-  - <u>Sequence (pseudo)aligners</u>: Rsubread, BWA-MEM, STAR, kallisto.
+  - <u>Sequence aligners</u>: BWA-MEM, Bowtie2, Rsubread, STAR.
   - <u>Multiple sequence alignment</u>: hh-suite, Clustal Omega, MUSCLE.
   - <u>Hydrodynamic modeling</u>: hullrad, HYDROPRO.
-  - <u>Structure prediction</u>: MODELLER, AlphaFold, RoseTTAFold, ESMFold.
+  - <u>Structure prediction</u>: AlphaFold, ESMFold.
-  - <u>Protein design</u>: RFdiffusion.
+  - <u>Molecular dynamics</u>: CALVADOS.

-**Statistics**: discrete/categorical data analysis, linear and nonlinear least squares, generalized linear models, parametric and nonparametric models/tests, null hypothesis significance testing, bootstrapping, maximum likelihood estimation, optimization, hidden Markov models, etc.
+**Statistics**: nonlinear least squares, generalized linear models, bootstrapping, hidden Markov models, changepoint detection, hull hypothesis significance testing, etc.

 ## <i class="fas fa-code"></i> Software